 Today, it is under new and evolving threats: climate change, population and economic growth, transboundary hydropolitics, and the building of large-scale dams that threaten to reduce water availability for countries highly dependent on the Nile’s waters – just to name a few.

-InfoNile seeks to bridge the gap between scientists and researchers collecting data on issues of water in the Nile Region, journalists reporting on such issues, and members of the public, in order to increase mutual awareness and understanding of the various dimensions to water issues of this ancient and most significant river.
+We seek to bridge the gap between scientists and researchers, journalists, and the public, in order to increase mutual awareness of water issues of this ancient and significant river.

 We provide story grants, training and mentorship to journalists across the Nile Basin to help them conduct in-depth stories on issues of water, environment, biodiversity and climate change.
 We highlight stories of solutions that are working to solve issues such as climate change and wildlife trafficking in local communities.

 In partnership with Code for Africa, we train and mentor journalists in data journalism, visualization and geojournalism.

 We produce original cross-border investigations, including on foreign land deals, wildlife trafficking and conservation, climate change, and the impact of large-scale dams; in such a way we promote collaboration across countries and new geo-storytelling techniques such as data-based maps, drone videos and satellite imagery.

 We create interactive, actionable maps on issues of water and environment, and we “map” our stories onto these maps to provide a human layer to the data.

 InfoNile is a part of Water Journalists Africa, the largest network of journalists reporting on water issues in the African continent.

 We have received funding from various media development organizations, water research institutes, and other funders interested in environmental conservation.
 Interested to support under-covered environmental reporting?
 Please contact us at email@example.com.